Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 A small electric pizza oven offers some of the benefits of a large brick pizza oven minus all the wood chopping.
 Now, we aren’t saying that a countertop pizza oven can replace the classic old-world brick oven that your favorite takeout joint uses.
 What we are saying is that, thanks to modern technology, you, too, can make a comparable pizza in your own kitchen.

-There are dozens of electric pizza ovens on the market, and many of them produce delicious facsimiles of your favorite wood-fired pizza.
+There are dozens of electric pizza ovens available, and many of them produce delicious facsimiles of your favorite wood-fired pizza.
 These pizza ovens take up little counter space and are fairly inexpensive.
 In other words, if you eat lots of pizza, a pizza oven can be a great, cost-effective alternative to building a wood-fueled, brick monstrosity in your backyard.

 A traditional, wood-fired pizza oven is made of bricks.
 Once the fire is stoked, the bricks heat up.
 Bricks are great at retaining heat, and soon the inner chamber of the oven is hot and ready to cook whatever kind of pizza you put in there.
 The radiating heat cooks the dough evenly.
 One major drawback of a brick oven is the larger the oven, the longer it takes to heat up.
 This is where electric countertop pizza ovens have an advantage.